 I just want you to know I tested this Two Ingredient Blueberry Cake Donuts recipe four times before posting so that I would have the recipe perfect.
 Although it came down to being just two ingredients, I test it with variations of more than two ingredients and varying quantities even with those two.
 This Two Ingredient Blueberry Cake Donuts is spot on to the original.

-I digress.
-Connie’s is famous for chicken of course, but also their amazing Blueberry Cake Donuts.
+Connie’s is famous for chicken, of course, but also their amazing Blueberry Cake Donuts.
 They only make a certain amount of blueberry donuts each day and when they’re gone, they’re gone.
-And, they’re usually gone by 9:00 or 10:00 a.m.
+And, they’re usually gone by 9:00 a.m.
 I always wanted to know how to make them, but could never get the recipe exactly right.

 Finally.
 Finally.
 I did it.
 These Two Ingredient Blueberry Cake Donuts are so close you’ll feel like you’re in the restaurant!
 And, yes, just two ingredients is all it takes to make these donuts: muffin mix and eggs.

-I used two 7 ounce packages of muffin mix, specifically Martha White Blueberry Muffin Mix and whole eggs.
+I used two 7-ounce packages of muffin mix, specifically Martha White Blueberry Muffin Mix and whole eggs in large size.
 This is the muffin mix with the crystalized, candy blueberries.
-Do not use muffin mix that has the can of soft blueberries.
+Do not use a muffin mix that has a can of soft blueberries.
 You’ll have a blueberry oil mess. #trustme

 This is big, work the dough as little as possible.
 The more you stir and mix, the tougher the donuts will become.
 You’ll be tempted to add milk, water or another egg, don’t do it.
 This batter is thick; it has to be.